imccart/Econ-771/assignments/README.md

   - [Exercise 3](exercise3.html): Regression Discontinuity
   - [Exercise 4](exercise4.html): Hospital markets and demand estimation

 3. **Presentations**: You will present two papers throughout the course of the semester.
 A list of potential papers and other instructions is available on the [presentations](presentation.html) page of our class website.
 Please inform me of your selected papers no later than **August 21, 2020**.
+We have a class sign-up sheet in Google Sheets where you can select your papers to present.
+I emailed the link to everyone on 8/10/2020, and the link is also in the assignments section of our Canvas page.

 4. **Literature review** (2nd year) or **draft paper** (3rd year): You will prepare a literature review or a preliminary draft paper depending on how far along you are in the PhD program.
 Details of these assignments are available on the [literature review](lit-review.html) and [draft paper](draft-paper.html) pages of our website.
 This assignment is due by **Friday, November 13, 2020**.